 Classic Beef & Sausage Chili

-Everyone has their own chili recipe.
-Chili is one of those recipes that people often just wing, but over time, you develop a recipe that is perfect.
+Everyone has their own chili recipe and chili is one of those recipes that people often just wing, but over time, you develop a recipe that is perfect.
 Exactly how you want it.
-This is my version of the perfect chili recipe.
+This is my version of the perfect chili recipe…

-I start with 1 1/2 pounds of ground beef and 1 pound of Italian sausage.
+I start with 16 ounces of ground beef and 16 ounces of ground Italian sausage.
 I like the combination of both meats.
-Ground beef is such a classic chili protein and the Italian sausage adds another layer of flavor that adds both to the taste and complexity.
+Ground beef is such a classic chili protein and the Italian sausage adds something special to the overall flavor profile.
+You could go with all ground beef, but I highly recommend the Italian sausage.

 Classic Beef & Sausage Chili